 Besides the complementary conveniences – this is the place where you need to be if you want to see the works of the most famous Lithuanian artists from ten decades ago leading up to the present.
 It consists of all sorts of goodies: paintings, photographs, sculptures and even videos.
 All worth to be glanced for at least a few seconds.
 I took 2 hours for my last visit, and I am surely looking forward to another 20.

 P.S.
-You can get an audio guide for your phone!
+You can get audio guides for your phone!